benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 - **_Pro-rebasers_** want a relevant record of project history.
 They believe history from individual contributors are irrelevant and can be distracting or counter-productive.

+Your team most likely wants a history in between, so understanding how to rebase safely is important.

-Eventually, teams that never rebase will have project histories that are hard to understand.
-There are too many extra commits and unavoidable merge commits.
+People tend to avoid rebase, because misuse can lose work or lose history.
+However, never rebasing will create project histories that are hard to read.
+Never rebasing creates too many unnecessary commits and unavoidable merge commits.

-Many people avoid git rebase because improper rebasing can lose work and lose history.
-The `$ git bisect` command will not accurately find bugs when the linearity of git history is broken, but that can also be useless when there are too many merge commits.

-The alternative is to rebase, but .
-If we lose history, we may have a hard time tracking bugs.
-When rebase is used deliberately and appropriately, developers can still commit often, bisect for bugs, and avoid making lots of merge commits to the entire project history.
+The alternative is to incorperate rebase.
+Some teams never merge and only rebase, while other teams choose to rebase for a subset of scenarios.
+When rebase is used appropriately, developers can still commit often, bisect for bugs, all while avoiding lots of merge commits to the entire project history.

-Rebasing is more than a tool for “_cleaning a commit history._” It is very powerful when properly incorporated into a team’s [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+Rebasing is more than a tool for “_cleaning a commit history._” It is powerful when properly incorporated into a team’s regular [git workflow](https://www.atlassian.com/git/tutorials/comparing-workflows).

-This report is a guide on how to decide where git rebase can be used, where problems can occur, and how to mitigate or fix potential rebase misuse problems.
+##### The disadvantages of rebasing

+History will not be completely accurate.
+Timestamps are distorted, which can cause problems retroactively looking for bugs.

 ---

 ## _III.
 Background_

 ---

-This section explains git rebase and what it does to project history.
+This section explains git rebase, what it does to project history, and when it can be used.

+##### Rebase vs Merge

+For now, let's consider the simple case of syncing changes between master and a feature branch.

+Terminology: (1) the branch *being rebased*, and (2) the branch we are *rebasing onto*.

-The diagram below shows what happens when you are in feature branch and rebase onto master (git rebase master).
+The diagram below shows what happens when you are *rebasing feature onto master* (`$ git rebase master`).

+To convince yourself, notice how feature has a "new base" on top of "where master is."

 ![Rebase Diagram](./Pics/BeforeAfter.PNG)

 Source: freecodecamp.org

 Suppose you are working on the feature branch and your team has finalized additions to master.
-Rebasing will put your changes on top of master’s new commits, so you can get new additions or bug fixes in your work without creating superfluous merge commits.
-Notice master branch is unchanged after rebasing feature branch.
+Rebasing will put your changes on top of master’s new commits, so you can get new additions or bug fixes in your work without creating extra merge commits.

+Note master branch is unchanged here.
+When we rebase feature, only feature is changed.

 ##### What actually happens during a rebase?

 1. The differing commits from feature are stored in the stash
 2. Copies of these commits are played on top of master.
 The copies represent the same changes, but have a different parent commit, and therefore have a different SHA1 tag
-3. Master tag and branch are unchanged
-4. Feature branch’s HEAD tag now refers to a copy of the most recent commit, but with a different SHA1 tag
+3. Feature branch’s HEAD tag now refers to a copy of the most recent commit, but with a different SHA1 tag

-##### The advantages of rebasing

-It cleans history to be linear and easier-to-read.
-Interactive rebasing (-i) provides advanced commit history editing options: combine, split, rewrite, add, remove, and rearrange.

-Amend commits much deeper than with the -–amend option.

-##### The disadvantages of rebasing

-History will not be completely accurate.
-Timestamps are distorted, which can cause problems retroactively looking for bugs.
-Rebasing shared branches, or upstream, can easily cause a catastrophic loss of work from collaborators.
+##### Where should rebase be used in a collaborative workflow?

+Above, discussed what would happen if you rebased a branch within your local repository.

+You can also rebase between master onto origin/master or feature onto origin/feature.
+This is great for updating your work before publishing your changes to the rest of the team.

+However, *__you should never reverse the direction "upstream!"__*

+If you are not careful about not rebasing shared branches, or upstream, **you can cause your team to lose work.** Think carefully: if your rebase command rebases a shared branch onto your changes, you are inserting your commits into a history that other people need to share.
+You will break history for other collaborators if you push this change.
+When they attempt to sync their changes with origin, they will be very confused.

+In general, **do not rebase shared branches.**

+When we change the history that other collaborators have also copied into their local repos, we make it difficult for anyone’s new changes to be added properly.

+##### Conflicts

+History conflicts happen when your someone else has pushed commits to origin.
+You need to get the new commits AND decide what to do what to do with them.
+Without rebase, you had `$ git pull` or `$ git fetch` + `$ git merge`.
+Both create implicit merge commits.
+Rebase provides greater control and flexibility when you want to sync a branch to origin.
+Here are the options:

+- git pull
+- git pull --rebase
+- git fetch; git merge
+- git fetch; git rebase

+ Once your local git history matches origin, but with your changes applied on top, you can safely push to origin.

+**Merge conflicts** still can happen using rebase.
+Fix and continue as usual.

 ---

 ## _IV.
-Research & Hypothesis_

----

-To discover the ways git rebase can ruin a repository, we first imagined all the ways git rebase could be used.

-In this nutshell example, there are three copies of the repository.
-The origin repo exists remotely on a host like GitHub.
-It has two branches: master and feature1.
-Alice and Bob have both cloned this repo and have done some work.
-Additionally, Alice has her own local branch.

-##### Our observations include:

-- You cannot rebase branches as the origin

-- You cannot rebase a branch from your repo to a copy of that branch on someone else’s repo

-- Alice and Bob’s master branches can rebase with origin/master.
-This is recommended, as they will be able to grab commits from origin without producing merge commits.
-Bob’s feature1 branch can also rebase with origin’s feature1.

-- Alice’s localbranch can rebase with anything upstream, but it is not recommended to upstream past the branch it branched off from.
-If not used carefully, it may cause problems trying to incorporate the local commits back onto a shared branch.
-- In general, do not rebase shared branches.
-- You can rebase a branch with itself to edit its history interactively.
-Proceed cautiously.
-Pushing history changes can quickly cause problems for collaborators.

-**In general, people state a certain rule for beginners:**

-_"Never rebase upstream"_

-When we change the history that other collaborators have also copied into their local repos, we make it difficult for anyone’s new changes to be added properly.

----

-## _V.
 Experiments_

 ---

 ### Experiment (1/2): Loss of history accuracy

+Consider this common workplace scenario.

 John rebases Feature onto Master.
 Jane makes some local commits to feature.
 ![Step 1](./Pics/1-1-1.PNG)